syedmuhammadfarhan/ecommerce-sanity/README.md

 ### Link

-Website is deployed in vercel.
+The website is deployed in Vercel.
 - [Live URL](https://ecommerce-sanity-sage.vercel.app/)

 ### Screenshot

-![Screenshot of homepage of Dine Market e-commerce](/public/Screenshot.png) Search bar is for the styling purpose only
+![Screenshot of homepage of Dine Market e-commerce](/public/Screenshot.png) The search bar is for styling purpose only